The main topics of our research

 We now use algorithms to assist all kinds of complex and creative activities, like curating interesting articles and finding similar media, so why not also design?
 We believe that design tools should try to understand what the designer is trying to do so they can go beyond what is pre-programmed to help with insight and design assistance.

 We believe current processes don't support the multiplicity and comparative nature of what it takes to make a good design.
 We aim to develop methods which embrace the need to create many and varied options to find better performance as well as for creativity.
 This is much like evolution, within a world of design memes.
-"Some excel by becoming the fittest for a given situation; others excel by being most adaptable to changing situations.
-This is the underlying pattern of all history."

 © META Design Lab